Thermal modifications of mesons and energy-energy correlators from real-time simulations of a $U(1)$ lattice gauge theory

 We can further quantify the connection between the thermal modifications to mesons in this theory to what is observed in the QCD context.
 In the latter, it is expected that, at finite $T$, the inter-quark potential develops an imaginary component, associated to the suppression (\textit{melting}) of the bound state.
 At the same time, the real part of the potential should remain mostly unchanged at these temperatures, as a thermal medium does not alter the states intrinsic properties.
 This behavior has been observed in non-perturbative extractions of the complex heavy-quark potential from (Euclidian) lattice QCD, which find a temperature-dependent imaginary part but a nearly temperature-independent real part, see e.g.~\cite{Larsen:2019zqv,Burnier:2014ssa,Rothkopf:2011db, Tang:2025ypa,Ding:2025fvo,Bazavov:2023dci,Bala:2021fkm,Shi:2021qri,Larsen:2019bwy}.

 In the present context, the previous observations imply that the characteristic frequency of the spectral function peak should not evolve with $T$, while its width should increase with temperature.
 Figure~\ref{fig:peak_widths} corroborates this expectation: the upper panel shows no statistically significant drift of the peak frequency $\omega_{0}$ for either the scalar or the pseudoscalar state, while the lower panel displays a clear broadening of both peaks with widths $\Gamma$ obtained from Breit--Wigner fits.
 This behavior provides \textit{ab~initio} evidence that bound--state thermal modification is governed by the emergence of a finite imaginary part of the inter--quark potential, without an appreciable change in its real part.
 Interestingly, the pseudoscalar width grows faster than the scalar one.
 While this trend is opposite to a strong--coupling based intuition, where one expects the size of the scalar state to be larger than the pseudoscalar, the large error bars at the highest temperatures preclude a definite conclusion; simulations on larger lattices will be required to better understand the detailed evolution with temperature.
+Finally, we note that the magnitude of the spectral function depends strongly on the choice of an operator in Eq.(\ref{eq:2pt}) and does not have a direct physical meaning.
+In particular, it cannot be compared to any experimental observables in QCD.
+For the same reason, no physical conclusions are to be drawn from a comparison between the heights of the peaks in the spectral function for the different $m/g$ and $T$.

 \emph{\textbf{Energy-Energy correlators.}} High energy collider experiments allow to probe the small scale properties of quantum field theories by measuring the final state of scattering experiments through the use of energy flow detectors.
 On the theory side, the role played by calorimeter detectors is captured by the notion of asymptotic detector observables.
 The properties of the theory are encoded in the many-point correlation functions of such objects, see e.g.~\cite{Hofman:2008ar,Sveshnikov:1995vi,Basham:1978bw,Tkachov:1995kk}, which have seen a revamped development in recent years~\cite{Moult:2025nhu}.